agi-brain/xuance/docs/source/documents/api/common/memory_tools.rst

 Memory
 ==============================================

-This module defines different type of class used to implement the experience replay buffer for DRL with single agent.
+This module defines different type of classes used to implement the experience replay buffer for DRL with single agent.

 .. raw:: html